Link to the main article: Jedox Supervision Server (SVS)

 you will find the PHP sample scripts shown to the right:

-Note: in the case that you have customized Version 6.0 scripts, please check them if adaptions must be done for Jedox Version 7.0.
-Here you can find an example.
+Note: in the case that you have customized Version 7.0 scripts, please check them if adaptions must be done for Jedox Version 7.1.

 Reacting to cell changes: “cube worker” example

 Add the following entry to the palo.ini:

 In the file “sep.inc.php”, replace the entry “sep.inc.default.php” or “sep.inc.drill_through.php” with “sep.inc.on_cell_change.php” and restart the JedoxSuiteMolapService.

 In the sample, which we use later, “Turnover” is calculated as product of “Units” and “Price Per Unit”.
 For this we add the element “Price Per Unit” in the attribute dimension “#_Products_” in Modeler:

 Then we enter 500 as “Price per Unit” for the element “Desktop L” in the corresponding Jedox view:

 Now we open the file <Install_path>\svs\sample_scripts\sample_on_cell_change.xls:If you change the value in cell B11, you will see that the value in D11 also changes automatically.
 This change is performed by the Supervision Server: it monitors the “Units” cube slice for changes, and when a value is changed in that area of the cube, SVS automatically calculates a “Turnover” value in the PHP script, setting this value in the corresponding cube cell.